Understanding autistic behaviour and communication

 Discover valuable insights and strategies for understanding autistic behaviour and communication, and learn practical ways to foster better support, empathy, and understanding.

-Autism From The Inside co-founders Paul Micallef and Shannan Lea shared valuable insights and strategies to understand behaviour and communication in people with autism – whether they are your clients or loved ones.
+Autism From The Inside co-founders Paul Micallef and Shannan Lea shared valuable insights and strategies to understand behaviour and communication in autistic people – whether they are your clients or loved ones.
 They also offered practical approaches to foster better support, empathy, and connection.

 In this article, we share some of the important highlights from this webinar.
 You can also watch the webinar below.